Bojack Horseman: A Feminist Perspective

 There are different factions of feminists.
-Radical feminists believe in the radical notion that women are people deserving of basic human decency and respect.
+Radical feminists believe in the radical notion that women are people deserving of the same rights and privileges as men.

 With that aside, I'll admit that I avoided watching Bojack for years.I decided a few years back to stop watching adult cartoons that were edgy, offensive, regularly punched down on protected groups or justified hatred of some kind.
 This meant that I had to cut out a lot of adult cartoons, which eventually led to me not watching them altogether.
 Got to keep my ass in good vibes.

 Also, a lot of people who watch Bojack Horseman also watch other shows that are offensive and try too hard to be edgy, and I mistakenly assumed for years that "Bojack" was just another one of these shows.
 What changed my mind was a clip I saw on Instagram.
 It was hilarious.

 So I binge watched the first three seasons of "Bojack," and I loved it.
 It was immediately obvious to me that I was looking at a parody of Bob Saget and Fullhouse (regardless of the creator's protests to the contrary).